James23xr/CloudPulse-Real-Time-System-Monitor/README.md

 This project is licensed under the MIT License.

 <p align="center">
-Made with ❤️ by Your Name
+Made with ❤️ by James Fei-Baffoe
 </p>